 N.J.
-Town Bans Trick-Or-Treating By Anyone Older Than 12
+Town Moves Against Trick-Or-Treaters Older Than 12

 UPPER DEERFIELD TOWNSHIP, N.J.
 (CBSNewYork) — There’s nothing like the excited faces of little ones who just got their Halloween costumes.

-Now, imagine them growing up a bit and then being told they are forbidden by their town to trick-or-treat after the age of 12.
+Now, imagine them growing up a bit and then being told they really shouldn’t be trick-or-treating after the age of 12.

 That’s what happening in Upper Deerfield Township.
-The Cumberland County, New Jersey community is joining others across the country that are putting restrictions on who can go door-to-door on the spookiest day of the year.
-In Chesapeake, Virginia, for example, anyone over the age of 12 caught trick-or-treating can be sent to jail for up to six months.
+The Cumberland County, New Jersey community is joining others across the country that are mulling restrictions on who can go door-to-door on the spookiest day of the year.
+It’s not as radical an approach as what has been decided in Chesapeake, Virginia, for example, where anyone over the age of 12 caught trick-or-treating can be sent to jail for up to six months.

 MORE: 5 Tips To Save Money On Halloween Costumes